mainmatter/playbook/process/README.md

   the marketing department or other stakeholders
-- help the respective stakeholders translate feature or other change requests into actionable tasks; this includes explaining different options for implementing a change and their potential implications and related effort
+- help the respective stakeholders translate feature or other change requests into actionable tasks; this includes explaining different options for implementing a change along with their potential implications and related effort
 - uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to end and eliminate all inherent risk, we try to uncover as much of it as possible in